DCFApixels/DragonECS/README.md

 </br>

 # Debug
-The framework provides additional tools for debugging and logging, independent of the environment.
-Also many types have their own DebuggerProxy for more informative display in IDE.
+The framework provides tools for debugging and logging, independent of the environment.
+Many types have DebuggerProxy implementations for more informative display in IDEs.
 ## Meta Attributes
 By default, meta-attributes have no use, but are used in integrations with engines to specify display in debugging tools and editors.
 And can also be used to generate automatic documentation.
 ``` c#